-Oregon’s Most Struggling K-5 Schools
+Oregon’s Most Neglected K-5 Schools in Reading

 In June 2023, the Oregon Legislature passed the Early Literacy Success Initiative which dedicated $90 million to school districts to use towards research-aligned efforts to increase literacy rates and decrease academic disparities.
 Alongside other advocates, Oregon Kids Read fought hard to make sure that those funds are prioritized for schools that struggle the most with reading.
 We are very grateful to legislators for making this explicit in the legislation: Rules shall, to the greatest extent practicable, prioritize schools with the lowest rates of proficiency in literacy.